larkinds/Spotify.MLH/README.md

 # spotify.mlh

-This is the README for your extension "spotifymlh".
-After writing up a brief description, we recommend including the following sections.
+Spotify.MLH is a lightweight VSCode extension that allows a user to control their spotify player from within their coding environment.

 ## Development Setup
 1. Sign up for a Spotify account (a free account is ok for development, but Premium is required for testing)